Praqma/web-alliance/_pages/gatherings.md

 {: .agenda-time }
 Predictive Models of Development Teams and the Systems They Build {: .agenda-name }
-Robert Smallshire from Sixt NORTH
+Rob Smallshire from Sixty North
 {: .right }

 18.15